 You’re not a true Arizonan until you’ve made a trip to the Arizona State Fair.
 This annual festival has been held every year since its inception in 1905.
 The ever-growing event attracts thousands with its mix of fun games, rides, and events.
 You can take a ride on thrilling carnival rides, enjoy local food vendor’s cuisine, and even attend a live concert during your trip.
 There’s a reason this popular festival has withstood the test of time.
 Go see for yourself what the hype is all about.

 You can expect plenty of beer at any event named Oktoberfest.
 But you might not expect a wide selection of delicious craft beer.
 That’s what you’ll find at Oktoberfest at Tempe Town Lake, hosted by local brewery Four Peaks.
-The three-day festival includes a beer garden with 15 German beers, live music, and plenty of fun-filled events.
+The multi-day festival includes a beer garden with 15 German beers, live music, and plenty of fun-filled events.
 You can expect dachshund races, carnival rides, and plenty of tasty food at this lakeside festival.

 Forget about Halloween.
 Fall’s best holiday is Dia de los Muertos, or Day of the Dead.
 It’s a Mexican holiday celebrating the spirits of the dead.
 Arizonans can get in on the fun by attending the Dia de los Muertos Festival at Steele Indian School Park.
 The festival features hundreds of entertainers in traditional day of the dead masks.
 It also promises multicultural dances, foods, and theater performances.